IntentArchitect/Intent.Modules/docsProject/articles/GettingStarted/Intro.md

 - Service Contracts
 - Services
 - Inbound and outbound events
-- ANY other aspect of your application you feel is appropriate
+- ANY other aspect of your application that you feel is appropriate

-Am I not just documenting my design ?
-Is principle yes, but unlike traditional documentation this is a living document which *integrates* into your actual source code.
+Am I not just documenting my design?
+In principle yes, but unlike traditional documentation this is a living document which *integrates* into your actual source code.
 As you change your design (Metadata) your application source code changes.
-Through this process you capture the design intent of your application rather than hard coding it into your application source code, as it is traditionally done.
+Through this process you capture the design intent of your application, rather than hard coding it into your application source code as it is traditionally done.
 This decoupling of the design intent from the actual source code makes refactoring or changing your designs easier.
 This is because you are literally changing the design rather then having to reverse engineer the design out of the source code and then refactor it.

-Intent Architect has serval Domain Specific Languages (DSLs) which you can use to model the application concepts described above.
-An example of such a DSL would be our UML modelling DSL which would typically be used to model your application domain.
+Intent Architect has several Domain Specific Languages (DSLs) which you can use to model the application concepts described above.
+An example of such a DSL would be our integrated visual UML editor, which would typically be used to model your application domain.

 ![Image of UML Model Sample](../../images/UmlModellerSample.png) *UML Modelling DSL example*

 All the DSLs are fully extensible though a custom metadata extension system simply referred to as *stereotypes*.
 Stereotypes allow you to extend existing models and add your own custom data to the existing Metadata model.
 This would typically be data that is specific to your application or design.
 Should you wish to describe other aspects of your application, that Intent Architect does not have a DSL for, you can provide your own Metadata models.
-These Metadata models can be in whatever format you like, some examples may include JSON, XML or .Net source code.
-This can be done through creating your own MetaDataLoader plugin.
+These Metadata models can be in whatever format you like, some examples may include JSON, XML or .NET source code.
+This can be done through creating your own `MetadataLoader` plugin.

 It is important to note you do not have to describe your entire application upfront, you can describe your application iteratively as you uncover the domain you are building for.

 ### Choose your patterns and their backing technologies through Modules

-When capturing Metadata you are really describing 'what' you want to build, in this step you are specifying 'how' you want it built.
-Specifying the 'how' is choosing which design patterns you want to use in you application.
-As an application architect this is no different to choosing which design patterns you will to using to in your application.
-To be clear these design patterns literally describe what the source code to be generated to solve a specific aspect of your application, things like:-
+When capturing Metadata you are really describing *what* you want to build, in this step you are specifying *how* you want it built.
+Specifying the *how* is choosing which design patterns you want to use in your application.
+As an application architect this is no different to choosing which design patterns you will be using in your application.
+To be clear, these design patterns literally describe what source code is to be generated to solve a specific aspect of your application, things like:-
 - Domain model persistence
 - Service accessibility
 - Application event propagation
 - Connection Management
-- Any patterns you as the application architect would like to see realized in your application
+- Any patterns that you, as the application architect, would like to see realized in your application

-The way you 'choose your patterns' is by installing modules of your choosing..
-Theses modules typically contain coded templates which will generate these design patterns into your solution, based on the Metadata you have previously described.
+The way you *choose your patterns* in Intent Architect is by installing Modules.
+Theses Modules typically contain coded templates which will generate these design patterns into your solution based on the Metadata you have previously described.
 You can reuse someone else's Module or build your own.

 ![Image of Modules Sample](../../images/ModulesSample.png) *Installed Modules example*

 Some additional points on modules:-
-- Modules are technically more than just collections 'patterns' and can be used to extend or enhance the code generation process.
+- Modules are technically more than just collections of patterns and can be used to extend or enhance the code generation process.
-- Modules support configuration, allowing the developer to fine tune 'how' and 'what' they execute.
+- Modules support configuration, allowing the developer to fine tune *how* and *what* they execute.
 - The outputs of the Modules can be mapping into your solutions using the application configuration screen.
-- These design patterns are often backed by a specific technology, an powerful side effect of this approach is that you have a clean loose coupling between your application and the underlying technologies through these Modules.
+- These design patterns are often backed by a specific technology, a powerful side effect of this approach is that you have a clean loose coupling between your application and the underlying technologies through these Modules.

-### Click the play button
+### Run the Software Factory

-So this step ..., really is that easy.
+So this step..., really is that easy.
 Clicking the play button in Intent Architect will execute the software factory.
-Intent Architect will take your Metadata, patterns, configuration and generate your application accordingly.
-What this means practically is that source code, as you per your design, will be generated.
-It is important to note at this point that Intent Architect is designed to work with continuous code generation in mind, i.e. whenever you change your design or patterns simply clicking play will update your application accordingly.
+Intent Architect will take your Metadata, patterns, configuration and then generate your application accordingly.
+What this means practically is that source code, as per your design, will be generated.
+It is important to note at this point that Intent Architect is designed to work with continuous code generation in mind, i.e. whenever you change your design or patterns, simply clicking play will update your application accordingly.

 ![Image of Modules Sample](../../images/SFExecutionSample.png) *Software Factory execution example*

-When running the Software Factory feedback about it's execution is provided in the console tab.
-The Changes tab provides comprehensive information about the code changes the Intent Architect wants to implement.
-These changes can be reviewed and then applied, orr discarded if required.
+When running the Software Factory, feedback about its execution is provided in the Console tab.
+The Changes tab provides comprehensive information about the code changes that Intent Architect wants to apply.
+These changes can be reviewed and then applied, or discarded if required.

 And that in a nutshell is how it works
 - Describe your application
 - Choose your patterns
 - Let us build that for you

-## Why is this a better way to build software ?
+## Why is this a better way to build software?

 There are many benefits to building software this way, here are some of the core design principles behind Intent Architect which result in a better software building experience.

 ### Contract First

-While it may not be obvious at first glance, in principle when you are using Intent Architect you are applying the principle of 'contract first', not only to your services, but to every aspect of your architecture you model.
+While it may not be obvious at first glance, in principle when you are using Intent Architect you are applying the principle of *contract first* design, not only to your services, but to every aspect of your architecture that you model.
 Contracting is fundamental to many modern software patterns e.g. SOA, Microservices, Dependency Injection.
-While you can flesh out your models in as much detail as you like at it's core you are describing the contracts for your application architecture.
+While you flesh out your models in as much detail as you like, you are principally describing the contracts for your application architecture.

-**loose coupling in your application design.**
+> "Loose coupling in your application design."

 ### Raising the level of abstraction

 Most significant improvements in the world of software development have occurred through this principle, some examples would be:-
 - Assembly programming
 - Imperative programming
 - Object Orientated programming
 - Domain Specific Languages (DSLs)

-Intent Architect allows you to capture your designs using DSLs and / or Metadata.
+Intent Architect allows you to capture your designs using DSLs and/or Metadata.
 These designs can then be realized into code artifacts.
 This technique has been used many times in the history of computer science to improve the way developers and machines interface, allowing developers to express powerful concepts simply or more intuitively.

-**Large sweeping changes to be made at a design level, closer to the business concepts, rather than at a code level.**
+> "Large sweeping changes to be made at a design level, closer to the business concepts, rather than at a code level."

 ### Truly patternized solutions

-While many systems are patternized either explicitly or implicitly, this patternization is heavily dependant on developers implementing these patterns inline with whatever the original pattern designers vision was.
+While many systems are patternized either explicitly or implicitly, this patternization is heavily dependant on developers implementing these patterns inline with whatever the original pattern designer's vision was.
 This typically leads to variances or unintended deviations in the patterns, which often leads to bugs and architectural decay.
-From our experience in these scenarios more often than not the 'incorrect' pattern implementation is the one which propagates.
+From our experience in these scenarios, more often than not the *incorrect* pattern implementation is the one which propagates.
 This is mitigated when using Intent Architect as your patterns are fully implemented as per your design.

 It is important to note that Intent Architect does support pattern deviation for exceptions, but it needs to be done explicitly.
-The model of explicit deviation for exceptional scenarios is a far better and maintainable behaviour.
+Explicit deviation for exceptional scenarios is a far better and maintainable practice.

-**Developers can focus on the patterns rather than their scattered implementations.
-This principle also talks to architectural governance and explicit variation.**
+> "Developers can focus on the patterns rather than their scattered implementations.
+This principle also talks to architectural governance and explicit variation."

 ### Agile architecture

 What does agile architecture mean?
-Literally the ability to refactor / change the architecture of your application.
-This is very hard to do in traditional applications and when the requirement comes up you typically hear things like "we need to rewrite the system" or "the system was not designed to do that, it's not possible".
-Due to the fact that when using Intent Architect your application architecture is merely a realization of your design intent, which can be easily changed, the architecture is inherently refactor-able.
+Literally the ability to refactor/change the architecture of your application.
+This is very hard to do in traditional applications and when the requirement comes up, you typically hear things like "we need to rewrite the system" or "the system was not designed to do that, it's not possible".
+When using Intent Architect your application architecture is merely a realization of your design intent, which can be easily changed, the architecture is inherently refactor-able.
 The reason this is not possible in traditional development is that all the design intent has been lost and hard coded into the application.

-**This principle speaks to the ability to make architectural application refactors, which are typically impossible or onerous.**
+ > "This principle speaks to the ability to make architectural application refactors, which are typically impossible or onerous."

 ### Encapsulated technology stacks

-Technology stacks or frameworks along with their supporting patterns are introduced to your applications architecture through Modules.
+Technology stacks or frameworks along with their supporting patterns are introduced to your application's architecture through Modules.
 A side effect of this is that the technology is now loosely coupled into to your application through the module and Intent Architect.
-The technology stack in encapsulated in the module and can be managed through the module, removing the module removes the technology.
+The technology stack in encapsulated in the Module and can be managed through the Module, removing the Module removes the technology.
 The dependency between the various generated code artifacts and the module is maintained by Intent Architect.
 Traditionally the technology would be hard coded throughout your application with no easy way to remove it, short of manually tracking down every piece of code and removing it.

-**Technologies or Frameworks can be encapsulated through Modules, making them easier to change, upgrade or swap out.**
+> "Technologies or Frameworks can be encapsulated through Modules, making them easier to change, upgrade or swap out."

 ### Design visualization

-Being able to visualize your application design, without having to trawl through code makes it simpler to :-
+Being able to visualize your application design, without having to trawl through code, makes it simpler to :-
 - Reason about the design
 - Change the design
 - Explain the design
 - Understand the design
 - Collaborate around the design

-As they say, a picture says a 1000 words.
+As they say, a picture says a thousand words.

-**Better understanding and visibility of the applications design.**
+> "Better understanding and visibility of the applications design."

-### 'Managed' Code
+### *Managed* Code

-Managed code is a term we like to use for all the code Intent Architect is generating into your applications.
-What you find is that this code suddenly becomes code you don't have to worry about as it's being managed for you by Intent Architect.
-What this effectively means is that the code base you as a developer have to maintain is smaller.
+Managed code is a term we like to use for all the code that Intent Architect is generating into your applications.
+What you find is that this code instantly becomes code you that don't worry about as it's being managed for you by Intent Architect.
+What this effectively means is that the code base that you as a developer have to maintain is smaller.
 Smaller code bases are simpler to understand and maintain.
-From our experience it is possible to generate 30% - 70% of you code base depending on your architecture.
+From our experience it is possible to generate 30% - 70% of your code base depending on your architecture.

-If you do need to change 'Managed' code you are changing the pattern rather than all the instances in your code base, making the code maintenance significantly simpler.
+If you do need to change *Managed* code you are changing the pattern rather than all the instances in your code base, making the code maintenance significantly simpler.

-**Less code to maintain, Less code to understand.**
+> "Less code to maintain, Less code to understand."

 ### DRY (Don't repeat yourself)
 Intent Architect allows you to achieve the DRY principle to 2 areas that are traditionally hard to do:-